 This regulation is applicable to all College students, faculty and staff and to others using Cabrillo College information resources.
 Users who are accessing Cabrillo College electronic communication resources from off-campus sites are responsible for obeying the regulation.
 This regulation refers to all College electronic information resources whether individually controlled or shared, stand-alone or networked.
 It applies to all computer and computer communication facilities owned, leased, operated, or contracted by the College.
-This includes personal computers, workstations, mainframes, minicomputers, and associated peripherals, software and information resources, regardless of whether used for administration, research, teaching or other purposes.
+This includes phones, printers, desktop computers or network resources and software , regardless of whether used for administration, research, teaching or other purposes.